ucl-team-8/ucl-team-8.github.io/requirements/_requirements.md

   - Process the pattern matching with the new data along with static data sources( Schedule data, Diagram data)
 - The prototype also has several components to it
   - Return list of units that have diverged
+  - Visualise the output data

 ## Should have

 - You can select any Rolling Stock, to get more accurate information
 - Track all Rolling Stock throughout the day
 - Deploy system to be accessible via the web
+- Search by service headcode, or unit ID

 ## Could have

 - Support more complex scenarios, discussed in under discoveries
-- Visualise the output data
 - Test system using real data instead of test data

 ## Would have